History of the FIFA World Cup: 1990s

 The 1990 World Cup was held in Italy.
 Cameroon, participating in their second World Cup, made it to the quarter-finals after beating Argentina in the opening game.
 No African country had ever reached the quarter-finals before.
-Mexico was unable to compete in the 1990 World Cup preliminary competition as a result of a two-year ban for age fraud at a youth championship, an incident known as Los Cachirules. the United States qualified for the first time since 1950.
+Mexico was banned from the competition as a result of a two-year ban for age fraud at a youth championship, an incident known as Cachirules.
+The United States qualified for the first time since 1950 with a 1-0 away win at Trinidad and Tobago.
 An unpleasant episode marred the South American qualifiers: during the match between Brazil and Chile, a firework landed close to the Chilean goalkeeper Roberto Rojas, who then feigned injury by cutting his own face with a razor blade he had hidden in his glove.
 His team refused to continue the match (as they were down a goal at the time).
 The plot was discovered and resulted in a 12-year suspension for Rojas and to Chile being banned from the 1994 World Cup.
-The final featured the same teams as in 1986.
-After finishing runners-up in the two previous tournaments, West Germany beat Argentina 1–0 in the final to record their third title.
-The Republic of Ireland also made their first appearance in the tournament, reaching the quarter-finals without winning a single game (four draws, with a penalty shoot-out win over Romania in the second round).
-This is the furthest a team has ever advanced in the World Cup without winning a game.

-The 1994 World Cup, held in the United States, saw the first World Cup final to be decided on penalties, with Brazil edging out Italy.
-FR Yugoslavia was excluded due to UN sanctions in connection with the war in Bosnia-Herzegovina.
-Colombia qualified unexpectedly defeating Argentina 5-0.
-Japan narrowly missed a ticket to the World Cup after drawing with Iraq in the final match of the qualification round, remembered by fans as the "Agony of Doha".
-As a result, South Korea qualified to the tournament.
-Russia (taking the place of the Soviet Union which had disintegrated over 1990 and 1991) played their first World Cup competition as a new country, with Greece, Nigeria and Saudi Arabia as the other first-timers.
-Diego Maradona was banned mid-tournament after testing positive for cocaine: without him, Argentina were eliminated in the last 16 by Romania.
-Despite soccer's relative lack of popularity in the host nation, the tournament was the most financially successful in World Cup history; it broke tournament records with overall attendance of 3,587,538 and an average of 68,991 per match, marks that stood unbroken as of 2018 despite the expansion of the competition from 24 to 32 teams starting with the 1998 World Cup.